GMdSilva/FastConformation/docs/index.rst

 ..
-FastEnsemble documentation master file, created by sphinx-quickstart on Tue Aug 24 2024.
+FastConformation documentation master file, created by sphinx-quickstart on Tue Aug 24 2024.

-Welcome to FastEnsemble's Documentation!
+Welcome to FastConformation's Documentation!
 =========================================

-This documentation provides an overview of how to use FastEnsemble, a tool for MSA generation, AF2 prediction, and protein conformation analysis.
+This documentation provides an overview of how to use FastConformation, a tool for MSA generation, AF2 prediction, and protein conformation analysis.
 Below, you will find documentation on installation, usage, and the API reference.

 .. toctree::
    :maxdepth: 2